TensorFleet/vscode-tensorfleet/README.md

 ## Features

+- **🚀 Project Scaffolding**: Create new drone projects with pre-configured templates, example code, and best practices in one click.
 - QGroundControl view with launch button for a dedicated workspace window.
 - Gazebo simulation dashboard for world visualization and sensor overlays.
 - AI Ops view for running TensorFleet AI models against live or recorded feeds.